JOB TITLE: DRT National Specialist

 - Bachelor’s degree.

-- 3-5 years’ experience working in disaster management, international development or related discipline.
+- Minimum of 3 years’ experience working in disaster services or related discipline.

 - Knowledge of NIMS (National Incident Management System)